tfabris/BlueGigaEmpeg/README.md

 drivers for you.
 If not, search for help documents online about getting drivers for the "Arduino Mega 2560" chip working.

+Once the device drivers are installed and working, do the following:

+- Launch the Arduino IDE that you installed earlier.

-Run the Arduino IDE.
-In its "Tools" menu, select the "Board" menu and choose "Arduino/Genuino Mega or Mega 2560".
-Then use the "Tools" menu to select "Port" and choose the correct serial port for the Arduino connected to the USB cable.
+- Select the "Tools" menu, select "Board" and select "Arduino/Genuino Mega or Mega 2560".

+- Select the "Tools" menu, select "Processor" and select "ATmega2560 (mega2560)".

+- Select the "Tools" menu, select "Port" and select the correct serial port that represents the connected Arduino (this will be different on each system).

+- Select "Tools" then "Serial Monitor".
+The serial monitor will appear.
+  Set it to 115200 BPS and set line endings to "both NL & CR".

-Launch the Arduino Serial Monitor feature from the Arduino IDE.
-This is done by selecting "Tools", then "Serial Monitor".
-Configure it to 115200 BPS, and now you should see some serial port output from the Arduino.
+You should see some serial port output from the Arduino.
 If you don't already see this, try closing and re-opening the Serial Monitor.

-If the Serial Monitor is working, select the "File" menu in the Arduino IDE, select "Open" and locate the BlueGigaEmpeg.ino project that you obtained earlier.
+If the Serial Monitor is working, select the "File" menu in the Arduino IDE, select "Open" and locate the BlueGigaEmpeg.ino project file in the folder that you obtained and unzipped earlier.
 Compile and upload it to the Arduino Mega board by pressing the "Upload" button on the main window.
 The Upload button is the green circle with the arrow inside it.

 It will take several seconds to upload.
 Look at the Arduino IDE and make sure that there is no red text or other error messages near the bottom of the